-- Awesome Music: Paul Williams' score is packed with this.
+- Paul Williams' score is packed with this.

-- First Installment Wins: The Muppet features that followed have their fans and are certainly beloved in their own right, but the one that started it all is almost universally considered the best.
+- First Installment Wins: The Muppet features that followed have their fans and are certainly beloved in their own right, and while The Muppet Christmas Carol is often considered a serious contender, the one that started it all is almost universally considered the best.

-- Kermit imagines thousands of other frogs going around with tiny crutches.
+- Harsher in Hindsight: Kermit imagines thousands of other frogs going around with tiny crutches.
 Real-life wild frog populations have suffered a decimating rash of leg deformities in the years since the film was made, some from pollution and others from natural parasites or predators.

 - It only took 40 years, but Western stars are finally making it big in Bollywood, making this exchange that much funnier.

 - Moral Event Horizon: Crossed by Doc Hopper during the climax.
-"All right, boys... kill 'em."
+"All right, boys... kill 'im."

 - Jim Henson actually wanted Hopper to be redeemed at the end, but Oz overruled him.